 Then he closed his eyes for a second and he said, “You were thinking about your mother”.
 Now just put yourself in my position.
 Harvard professor of psychology, you know, like I’ve got my virginity to protect here.
 I’ve got my social science, and this quaint little man, how does he know that?
 I haven’t told anybody that.

 Then he tells me, “She died last year.”

-And I could feel the sweat started to come down my arms and my spine started to tingle, and the whole funny, very strange feeling.
+And I could feel the sweat started to come down my arms.
+My spine started to tingle, and I had a very strange feeling.

 And he said, “She got very big in the belly before she died.”

 “Yeah,” I said, and that was all in Hindi.